SiegeEngineers/WololoKingdoms/README.md

 [Download the latest release](https://github.com/AoE2CommunityGitHub/WololoKingdoms/releases), extract it, make sure Steam is running and launch as usual.
 Select the "Create an offline installation" checkbox and let the program run.
 You can launch the game using the "WK.exe" in the "age2\_x1/" folder.
-Rarely there can be issues with creating the language\_x1\_p1.dll file.
-Usually when you get an error message regarding this, restarting the program and running it again is enough.
-If this error happens every time, your original language file may be corrupt.

 ## How to use (on Linux)
 You can install Age of Empires 2 HD on Linux by enabling Steam Play for unsupported games.
 Open Steam, and in the top left menu select Steam » Settings » Steam Play.
 There is a checkbox under "Advanced" to enable Steam Play for all titles.
 Restart Steam and install AoE2:HD.